maryvo/nanobook/_lessons/for.md

 For loops repeat some code for every item in a sequence.

-# Repeat tasks using loops
+# Repeating tasks using loops

 The first line of a loop tells the computer how many times the loop will run.
 Each turn is called an **iteration**.